sudoblockio/tackle/README.md

   return: expression
 ```

-And both can be [called in the same way](https://robcxyz.github.io/tackle/writing-tackle-files/).
+And both can be [called the same way](https://robcxyz.github.io/tackle/writing-tackle-files/).

 ```yaml
 hello: world!